Catrina (wrestler)

-Karlee Leilani Perez (born April 19, 1986) is an American actress, model, professional wrestler, and valet, best known for her work in WWE under the ring name Maxine.
+Karlee Leilani Perez (born April 19, 1986) is an American actress, model and retired professional wrestler.
+She is best known for her time in WWE under the ring name Maxine.
 She is also known for her appearances with Lucha Underground under the ring name Catrina between 2015 and 2016.

 Early life

 Perez was born in Tampa, Florida, and is of Spanish, Cuban, Italian, Hawaiian, and Chinese ancestry.
 She majored in criminology at college.